The Mohawk River and Erie Canal are north of the village and present potential recreational, transportation and cultural applications.1 of 4

 The Canajoharie Creek bisects the village.
 This unique feature has the potential for additional recreational areas and access to the Mohawk River.3 of 4

 Route 5 provides easy travel to the Canajoharie area from points east and west.4 of 4

-The Exit 29 site is strategically located in the Mohawk Valley region.
-The site has access to key transportation routes including major and minor roadways as well as the Mohawk River.
-Proximity to tourist destinations, the state capital and other large and smaller cities in the position the Exit 29 site for a range of reuse opportunities.
+The Exit 29 site is strategically located along the New York State Thruway (I-90) in the heart of the state’s Mohawk Valley region.
+Home to Beech-Nut Foods for over a century, the site offers access to key transportation routes including major and minor roadways, as well as the Erie Canal system/Mohawk River.
+Proximity to tourist destinations like the Arkell Museum, the New York State Capitol and major metropolitan areas like New York City, Boston, Montreal, as well as smaller cities like Syracuse (NY), Springfield (MA), and Scranton (PA) make the Exit 29 site well suited for a broad range of potential applications.

 The site, located in the heart of downtown Canajoharie, NY is also within driving distance or Albany, Utica, Sharon Springs and Cooperstown.

 Over 23,000 vehicles pass daily on the New York Interstate Thruway I-90, which offers full visibility of the site from both directions as well as visibility from the Mohawk River.

 Montgomery County’s central location affords unparalleled access to more than half of the U.S. and Canadian populations, including the New York City, Boston and Montreal markets.